jnovack/autossh/README.md

 #### SSH_BIND_IP

 You can define which IP address the tunnel will use to bind on *remote* (SSH_MODE of `-R`) or *local* (SSH_MODE of `-L`).
 The default is `127.0.0.1` only.

 ##### SSH_MODE of `-R` (default)

+> [!WARNING]
-**WARNING**: _This process involves changing the security on the server and will expose your *target* to additional networks and potentially the Internet.
-It is not recommended to do this procedure without taking additional precautions._
+> This process involves changing the security on the server and will expose your *target* to additional networks and potentially the Internet.
+It is not recommended to do this procedure without taking additional precautions.

 Use of this option will NOT have an effect unless you properly configure the `GatewayPorts` variable in your *remote* server's configuration file.
 Please